 - WRAP estimates that around 600 million tonnes of products and materials enter the UK economy each year… only 115 million tonnes of this gets recycled.

-- Between now and 2020, WRAP estimates that electronic waste in the UK will total more than 12 million tonnes.
+- Between now and the end of 2020, WRAP estimates that electronic products purchased in the UK will total around 10 million tonnes.
 A quarter of this will comprise of IT equipment, consumer electronics and display screens.
-This 12 million tonnes will include precious metals, which at the time of writing, have a total estimated market value of £7bn.
+This 10 million tonnes will include precious metals, such as 20 tonnes of gold, 400 tonnes of silver and 7 tonnes of Platinum Group Metals.
+These have a total estimated market value of £1.5 billion [Dec 13].

 - Nearly 25% of waste electrical and electronic equipment (WEEE) that’s taken to household waste recycling centres could be re-used, worth around £200m gross a year.